Oslandia/docker-qgis/qgis-exec/README.md

 The `qgis-exec` image includes QGIS Server and the `spwan-fcgi` program for running it.
 It doesn't include a web server.
-This means that in addition to a `qgis-exec` container a web server should be be run (and configured to forward requests to QGIS Server running in the `qgis-exec` container).
+This means that in addition to a `qgis-exec` container a web server should be be run, and configured to forward requests to QGIS Server running in the `qgis-exec` container.

 To that end this directory includes a Docker Compose file (`docker-compose.yml`) defining a complete stack for running QGIS Server.
 That stack is composed of a `qgis-exec` container and an NGINX